Botox In Dentistry | Bite Force Measurement Importance In Treatment

 Whether your answer is always, never, or “it depends,” the facts are indisputable: the severity of issues like TMD in patients is on the rise.
 Since the start of the pandemic, dental patients have reported a 36% increase in TMJ pain and a 50% increase in tension-type headaches due to joint dysfunction.

-Many practitioners use Botox to treat excessive bite forces and related symptoms – chronic pain, TMD, and other complications.
-But the use of Botox to treat excessive bite force is not without risk:
+Many practitioners use neuromodulators to treat excessive bite forces and related symptoms – chronic pain, TMD, and other complications.
+But the use of neuromodulators to treat excessive bite force is not without risk:

 Injecting less units or less often is a more conservative option, but symptoms may not be addressed.
 Your patient is in persistent, unresolved pain.